erickarodom/JSExpenseTrackerApp/README.md

 ============================
 ### About
 ![Static Badge](https://img.shields.io/badge/Create-have_fun-blue)

--This is a basic expense tracker built using JavaScript, HTML & CSS -No Frameworks used.
+This is a basic expense tracker built using JavaScript, HTML & CSS.
+No Frameworks used.

 **Focus on simplicity and getting the app to work.**